What benefit do I get from using MyWay Diabetes?

 Healthcare questions: If you have a question about your clinical information, then you should contact your usual health care professional.

-If you have any general feedback about improvements that could be made to the website, then you can submit comments on the ‘feedback’ section of the site.
+Feedback: If you have any general feedback about improvements that could be made to the website, then you can submit comments on the ‘feedback’ section of the site.

-Why are some of my data missing?
+Why is some of my data missing?

 If you notice that you are missing any data or any of it is inaccurate then please get in touch with us at firstname.lastname@example.org to provide us with details so that we can investigate this further.